rrc011/ionic-todo/README.md

 # ionic-todo

-This is a calculator with the basic functions
+This is a to do list app

 ![Ionic calculator](https://raw.githubusercontent.com/rrc011/ionic-todo/main/Screenshot_2.png)